raymondvantonder/kafka-dotnet-sample/README.md

-# kafka-dotnet-sample
+t# kafka-dotnet-sample
-Simple Kafka producer and consumer using on confluent dotnet client
+Simple Kafka producer and consumer using the confluent dotnet client